SSWConsulting/SSW.CodeAuditor/README.md

 - [Docker](https://www.docker.com/) - Platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages

 [![Build Status](https://github.com/tombui99/SSW.CodeAuditor/workflows/CI/badge.svg)](https://github.com/tombui99/SSW.CodeAuditor/actions)

+## Getting help

+ - Leave comments on your PR and @ people for attention
+ - Bring it up with the team
+ - Edit the Wiki
+ - For help: email the Product Champion or ask on Teams